-Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans, where applicable, is contained in the Management Proxy Circular to be issued for our Annual Meeting of Shareholders to be held on May 6, 2019.
+Additional information, including directors' and officers' remuneration and indebtedness, principal holders of the Company's securities and securities authorized for issuance under equity compensation plans, where applicable, is contained in the Management Proxy Circular to be issued for our Annual Meeting of Shareholders to be held on May 3, 2021.

-Additional financial information is provided in the Company's Financial Statements and MD&A for the year ended December 31, 2018.
+Additional financial information is provided in the Company's Financial Statements and MD&A for its most recently completed financial year ended December 31, 2020.

-SCHEDULE "A"
+SCHEDULE A